hapi-swagger/hapi-swagger/usageguide.md

 ## Debugging

 The plugin can validate its output against the OpenAPI(Swagger) specification.
 You can to this by setting the plugin option `options.debug` to `true`.
-The debug output is logged into the HAPI server object.
+The debug output is logged into the Hapi server object.
 You can view the logs by either install the `Good` plugin or by using `server.on`.

 There is a small example of the [`debug`](examples/debug.js) feature in the examples directory.

-## Features from HAPI that cannot be ported to Swagger
+## Features from Hapi that cannot be ported to Swagger

-Not all the flexibility of HAPI and JOI can to ported over to the Swagger schema.
+Not all the flexibility of Hapi and JOI can to ported over to the Swagger schema.
 Below is a list of the most common asked for features that cannot be ported.

 -   **`Joi.extend()`** Only works if you are extending a `base` type such as `number` or `string`
 -   **`Joi.lazy()`** This new `JOI` feature needs more research to see if its possible to visual describe recursive objects before its supported.